 How to DIY a festive wedding banner: Part 1 #Decor DIY#bunting#crafts#wedding flag May 6 | offbeatshrie When I found bunting flags I fell in love.
 My husband and I have a thing for decorative items and kitschy doo-dads hanging from the walls and the ceiling.
 Somehow a few pieces of art hanging on the walls feels a bit bland.
 We need mobiles!
 Flags!
 Strings of cheerful bunting!
 In lieu of bunting banners, we had Mexican papel picado paper banners at our wedding.
 However, making buntings is an easy and super chic way to DIY and personalize your wedding space.
 Make it totally you!
 So here 'tis!
 This is part one of a three part DIY series on DIYing festive wedding banners.
 I think it's the easiest DIY of the three, that's why we're beginning with this one.
 Just to give you a sneak peek, part two involves felt and embroidery… super fun craftin' times!
 Materials: 10" paper doilies (you can also mix it up with the multi-size doily pack or with a colored doily pack) grosgrain ribbon (or similar), about 1/2" x however long you want it thread (I would suggest using the same color as your ribbon) scissors pins ruler or measuring tape Fray check (optional) sewing machine and sewing skills (if you're a sewing novice, that's okay!)
-Step 1: How to DIY a festive wedding banner: part 2 Bunting banners are a fabulous way to make your special day all yours.
+Step 1: Related Post How to DIY a felt bunting wedding banner Bunting banners are a fabulous way to make your special day all yours.
 DIYing and making can help you save money, explore your own creativity...
 Read more Gather all your materials.
 Cut the ribbon to the length you'd like it to be.
 For this tutorial, I did a mini version that was approximately 2.5 yards long.
 Apply fray check to the ends of the cut ribbon to prevent fraying.
 Mark the center of your ribbon with a pin, so you have that center point to work from.
 Step 2: Fold a paper doily in half and crease it with your fingernail or a bone folder.
 Envelop the ribbon on the inside of the folded doily, running up against the folded edge inside.
 Make sure the inside folded edge and the edge of your ribbon match up.
 Start by placing the first one "x" inches away from your center point.
 When you go to place your next one, double that measurement for the spacing.
 I spaced mine 2" from my center point, so that each doily was 4" apart from each other.
 Pin each one to the ribbon as you go, pinning on the left and right sides of the doilies to make sure they don't shift during sewing.
 A GREAT idea to tie in the theme: use paper doilies as place mats at your guest's seating.
 You could even write their name on the doily as a place card!
 Step 3: Continue pinning all your doilies in place.
 Once you have them all pinned and lookin' purty then take the whole shebang over to the sewing machine.
 You're going to want to sew each doily onto the ribbon, starting from 1/4"-1/2" from the outside edge of the doily all the way across, and finish 1/4"-1/2" on the OTHER side of the doily.
 In other words, only sew from one side of the doily to the other, not across the entire length of ribbon.
 If you sew from one end of the ribbon to the other it's likely that the ribbon will bunch and hang weird, which I tend to like but you may feel differently.
 Step 4: Trim all the loose threads hanging around your doilies.
 Hang up your doily banner and be amazed at the elegant simplicity!
 I love the contrast of the white on the black ribbon but you could flip the colors around any way you want.
 Get ready for parts two and three comin' at you in the very near future!
 Please post pics of your banner creations if you try it out.
 The banner I made for this tutorial post is now up in my Etsy shop!
 I can make custom lengths, colors and designs… so if you're itching for the handmade look but don't have the time or the skillz gimme a shout! – Offbeat Shrie Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo offbeatshrie Besides dog parkin' it with the dogs, honing her crafting wiles, making mixtapes and eating her hubs' stellar cooking, Shrie also enjoys writing about music, DIYin' and design.
 PREVIOUS Dani & Scott’s laid-back 1920’s(ish) handfasting NEXT Virginia & Eddie's Latin flavored, Dia de los Muertos vow renewal Toggle comments [ 7 ] "this photo is currently unavailable" 1 agrees Reply Fixed.
 DOH!
 1 agrees Reply Perfect!
 I love doilies 1 agrees Reply Me too!
 I would be interested to see what a colored doily version would look like.
 Probably pretty sweet!
 1 agrees Reply Just found this great tutorial on dying paper doilies!
 What luck… these would look fab. http://blog.craftzine.com/archive/2010/05/how-to_dye_paper_doilies.html 1 agrees Reply Amazing!
 I was thinking about dying the doilies because I am using them to stencil on a round design on invites.
 That would be a perfect use for the left overs.
 1 agrees Reply I love being creative and thinking outside the box.
 This is a unique idea.
 Making your wedding day your own, is the best way to make a memory that last a liftetime!
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.